STM US Annual Conference 2023

 Adrian Stanley, General Manager, JMIR Publications

-Giulia Stefenelli, Scientific Officer, MDPI
+Giulia Stefenelli, Chair of Scientific Board, MDPI

 Where an event has registration fees, cancellations made in writing up to 30 days before an event are eligible for a 50% refund.
 No refunds can be made for cancellations received on or after 30 days prior to the event date, however, substitutions may be made free of charge at any time.